patrickdowling/oCt4drv/README.md

 (\*) It’s a horrible interface that evolved while trying to maintain backwards compatibility to the existing apps at the time, while writing new drivers.
 So while it's low overhead, mistakes where perhaps made :)

 (\*\*) I know it’s painful because I refactored the framework twice already; the last ill-fated overhaul never made it to “production” but introduced an abstraction away from the ADC/DAC/TRx, as well as input/output labels and other fun things.
 It also fizzled out, because of the app rewrites necessary.
 Which is a shame because it would have made porting to T4.0 much easier.
+It is available [here](https://github.com/patrickdowling/O_C/tree/abandoned/refactoring).

 ## Where’s the apps?
 - Not in this repo.
 This is mainly a rewrite of the `o_C` hardware drivers on a Teensy 4.0, so most of the interfaces have changed.
 It's not "production ready" (e.g. there's no tests) nor complete.